-That's why the DQ® system has been a proud national sponsor of Children's Miracle Network Hospitals (CMN Hospitals) since 1984.
-During the past 29 years, DQ® operators throughout the United States and Canada have raised more than $97 million for CMN Hospitals.
-From collecting customers' pocket change to selling paper Miracle Balloons and holding special events like Miracle Treat Day, our support enables us to give something back to the communities in which we do business.
+From collecting customers' pocket change to selling paper Miracle Balloons and holding special campaigns like Lindsey’s Cakes for Miracles™ and Miracle Treat Day, our support enables us to give something back to the communities in which we do business.

-Children's Miracle Network Hospitals is an international nonprofit organization dedicated to generating funds and awareness programs to benefit kids treated at 170 children's hospitals throughout North America.
-CMN Hospitals raises funds through innovative cause-marketing promotions and other programs developed to meet the business objectives of its sponsors.
-CMN Hospitals' hallmark is that 100 percent of locally generated donations stay in the community to benefit kids treated at the local CMN Hospital.
+Children's Miracle Network is an international nonprofit organization dedicated to generating funds and awareness programs to benefit kids treated at 170 children's hospitals throughout North America.
+Children’s Miracle Network raises funds through innovative cause-marketing promotions and other programs developed to meet the business objectives of its sponsors.
+Children’s Miracle Network's hallmark is that 100 percent of locally generated donations stay in the community to benefit kids treated at their local Children’s Miracle Network member hospital.

-CMN Hospitals represent the premier pediatric healthcare facilities in their respective communities, treating children of all afflictions, including cancer, birth defects, accidents and muscular and cardiovascular diseases.
-These facilities, which provide care based on filling the needs of families rather than on their ability to pay, treat more than 17 million kids each year.
+Children’s Miracle Network member hospitals represent the premier pediatric healthcare facilities in their respective communities, treating children of all afflictions, including cancer, birth defects, accidents and muscular and cardiovascular diseases.
+These facilities treat more than 17 million kids each year.

-DQ® and Children's Miracle Network Hospitals are a perfect fit.
+DQ and Children's Miracle Network are a perfect fit.